SiyaTM/Frogger-game/README.md

 # Frogger-game

-The breakout game formed a big part of many childrens lives.
+The frogger is game that aims to test your general focus levels.
 This is a time when games were mean't to be enjoyed, Arcade style.

 The programming langauge used was Javascript.